-The National Research and Innovation Agency (ANI), a government entity, promotes research for the benefit of the productive and social sectors by providing funds for research projects, scholarships for students involved in national and international graduate programs, and runs a series of entrepreneurship training programs for staff in the private and public sectors.
+The National Research and Innovation Agency (ANII) is a government entity that promotes research and the application of new knowledge to Uruguay's production and social situation, by providing more than thirty tools, ranging from funds for research projects, scholarships for students involved in national and international graduate programs, to innovative culture incentive and entrepreneurship programs for the private and public sectors.

-The National Research System (NRS) provides facilities for carefully selected Uruguayan researchers, and runs the Timbó website, which allows free access to Uruguayan educational and scientific institutions and scientific publications worldwide.
-The NRS has a system for liaising stakeholders and others involved in knowledge development, research and innovation.
+The National Research System, a program of Uruguayan researchers classified on the basis of a stringent evaluation system, and the $Timb\acute{o}$ website, which allows Uruguayan educational and scientific institutions free access to all types of scientific publications worldwide.

+This institute provides Uruguay with a liaison and coordination system for stakeholders and others involved in knowledge development, research and innovation, by strengthening synergies and leveraging available resources.